workLokeshVishwakarma/git-learning/README.md

 <hr />

 ### # git bisect
-To find a bug commit, if your app is not working and it was working fine a few commits back, you can traverse your commits one by one (if you want) and check the good one (the commit in which your app was working).
+To find a bug commit, if your app is not working and it was working fine a few commits back, you can traverse back your commits one by one (if you want) and check the good one (the commit in which your app was working).
 As you track back, as soon as you find your app starts working, you can mark that commit as good and copy the commit ID.
 You can then revert to that commit or copy that commit code, if you want.

 ##### `git bisect start`, To start bisecting / traversing

-##### To mark the current commit as bad, run `git bisect bad`, Now Git will check out to the next commit.
+##### First To mark the current commit as bad, run `git bisect bad`, Now Git will check out to the next commit.

-##### If you are confident that your app was working in a previous commit, you can use git log to find the commit ID and then run `git bisect good <commit-id>`.
+##### If you are confident that your app was working in some previous commit, you can use git log to find the commit ID and then run `git bisect good <commit-id>`.
 Git will then check out that commit and you can test your app to see if the bug is still present.

 ##### If you still haven't found a commit where your app was working, you can mark comments also as `bad` by running `git bisect bad`.
 Git will then automatically check out next commits for you